 15 days.
 4 countries.
 2 Grenadians and Google Translate.

 When I got the book 1,000 Places To See Before You Die as a Christmas gift in 2015, I immediately started checking off the places I had already seen, and thinking about what I wanted to see next.
 My last big trip had been in 2012 for the Adventures of An Island Girl: Sydney Edition, so it was definitely time for another.
-Fast forward a little more than a year, and with the BF on an international exchange in Rotterdam, and Grenada on the Schengen visa waiver list, it was a perfect time for a Eurotrip!
+Fast forward a little more than a year, and with the BF on an international exchange in Rotterdam, and Grenada on the Schengen visa waiver list, it was a perfect time for some Eurotrip adventures!

-So why Barcelona?
 Well, the BF is a *huge* FCBarcelona fan and seeing Barcelona play in Barcelona has been at the top of his bucket list for years.

 Knowing that the main reason for our Barcelona visit was to experience Camp Nou, we stayed at a hotel within walking distance of the football stadium.
 This hotel, Senator Barcelona Spa Hotel, while claiming to be a 4-star property, wasn’t anything fancy, but it was clean, comfortable (albeit small) and conveniently located.